Table of contents

 What do employees want from internal support?

 Employees rely on your IT department way more than you think.
 They wait for you to solve their problems so that they can get back to work.

 No logging into websites with a confusing layout and buggy text input fields to log support tickets.
 Just an email.
 It’s on their phone.
 It’s on their laptop.
 Send an email with your support request—forget about it—go grab a coffee.

 Nobody likes to be dragged into conversations they don’t need.
 Employees do not want to be Cc’d on emails your support staff exchange to discuss the issue.
 Let your team deal with the problem—and let the employee get back to work.

 Your employees will love it when their problems are solved within a reasonable time frame.
 You’d need a system that helps you frame SLAs (Service Level Agreements) and keeps your IT support team on top of emails, and helps them resolve issues quickly.

 Your employees will appreciate being kept in the loop about the status of their issue.
 Sending timely alerts in case of escalations would set the right expectations for them.

 What does your team need to work faster and better?

 You’d want your IT service team to have clarity about what they have to work on, and the ability to take help from others on the team without much hassle.

 Some tricky issues may need your teammates to work together.
 Why subject everyone to a long email thread by keeping them in Cc?
 Take internal discussions away from email and you’ll avoid confusion.

 You’d love a tool that lets you assess your team’s performance metrics in real-time.
 Analytics and insights can be a boon to ensure your team is solving problems efficiently and within the resolution time.
 At the same time, you’ll be able to pinpoint areas of improvement for individual team members.

-But where do you get these features?
-One way out is to implement a shared inbox system like Hiver.
-It’s proven to be a fantastic tool for help desks, service desks and ticketing systems, as many customers have found.
+Hiver has got everything you need for the smooth functioning of your internal operations.
+It’s proven to be a fantastic tool for helpdesks, service desks, and ticketing systems, as many customers have found.